AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

     ...
     var greeterList = State.GreeterList.Value;

-From within the contract methods, you can easily save and read the contracts state through the State property of the contract.
-Here the state property refers to the GreeterContractState class.
+From within the contract methods, you can easily save and read the contract's state using the State property of the contract.
-The first one is to save the input value to the state, and the second one is to read the value from the state.
+In this context, the State property refers to the GreeterContractState class.
+The first line is used to save the input value to the state, while the second line is used to retrieve the value from the state.

 Contract state
 ^^^^^^^^^^^^^^

-As a reminder, here is the state definition in the contract (we specified the name of the class and a type) as well as the custom type ``GreeterList``:
+As a reminder, here is the state definition in the contract where we specify the name of the class and its type, along with the custom type ``GreeterList``:

 .. code:: csharp